dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Persistance/ReadMe.Persistence.md

 # Persistence Layer

-In this project we store components connected to the ORM and database operations:
+In this layer we store components connected to the specific ORM and database operations:

 - DatabaseContext
 - UnitOfWork
 - Configurations
+- Specifications
 - Repositories
 - Migrations
 - Outbox pattern classes